 Click OK to finish adding the reference line Per Cell.
 The below screenshot will show this for the Individual Cell.

-From the above screenshot, you can notice that it is calculating the Average for individual Cells rather than an entire table or pane.
+From the above screenshot, you can notice that it calculates the average for individual cells rather than an entire table or pane.

 Edit Reference Lines